kemichai/rfmpy/README.md

 DK, along with LP and GH developed an updated version of `rfmpy` tailored for studying the MTZ.
 For more details:

 - Kalmár, D., Petrescu, L., Hetényi, G., Michailos, K., Süle, B., Neagoe, C., Bokelmann, G., and the AlpArray and PACASE Working Groups
-(**Submitted to JGR - Solid Earth**). _Mantle Transition Zone analysis using P-to-S receiver functions in the Alpine-Carpathian-Dinarides Region: impact of plumes and slabs._
+(**Accepted in GJI, 2025**). _Mantle Transition Zone analysis using P-to-S receiver functions in the Alpine-Carpathian-Dinarides Region: impact of plumes and slabs._